 - 1 tablespoon pisco or brandy

-- 1 cup dulce de leche, homemade or store-bought, room temperature
+- 1 cup dulce de leche room temperature

 - powdered sugar for dusting